| <<

 by the leader, team members and members of our staff.
 We also

 set the goals we will use to measure our performance.
+The third phase of the project, Implementation,

 is aimed at taking action and measuring results.
 We frequently